cheyennelmoore/Erigenia-Analyses/README.md

 # Erigenia bulbosa conservation genetics repo

 This repository contains analyses of SNP data for Erigenia bulbosa in PA.
-The following files are included
+The following files are included:

 ## vcf_code.txt
 Contains our [vcf filtering](vcf_code.txt) code from command line.
 We used vcf tools and utilized information in this [tutorial](https://speciationgenomics.github.io/filtering_vcfs/).